Provided by the Academy for Continued Healthcare Learning

-The content for this activity was developed independently of the commercial supporters.
+The content for this activity was developed independently of the commercial supporter.
 All materials are included with permission.
-The opinions expressed are those of the faculty and are not to be construed as those of the publisher or grantors.
+The opinions expressed are those of the faculty and are not to be construed as those of the publisher or grantor.

 This educational activity was planned and produced in accordance with the ACCME Accreditation Criteria, Policies, and Standards for Commercial Support.
 Recommendations involving clinical medicine in a continuing medical education (CME/CE) activity must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported, or used in CME/CE in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.

+This activity will take 60 minutes to complete.
 To obtain credit, a score of 75% or better on the post-test is required.
 This activity is offered at no cost to participants.
-Please proceed with the activity until you have successfully completed this program, answered all test questions, completed the post-test and evaluation, and have received a digital copy of your credit certificate.
+Please proceed with the activity until you have successfully completed this program, completed the post-test and evaluation, and have received a digital copy of your credit certificate.
 Your online certificate will be saved on myCME within your Profile/CME History, which you can access at any time.

-If you have any questions relating to the accreditation of this activity, please contact: Katlyn Cooper Program Manager, ACHL firstname.lastname@example.org
+If you have any questions relating to the accreditation of this activity, please contact: Laurie Novoryta ACHL Senior Program Manager Lnovoryta@achlcme.org